Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 From the parking lot, walk around the baseball fields to reach an asphalt road that leads to a dirt path, which takes you to the base of the stairs.

-Turn right up this path to reach the stairs.
+At this split, go right up this path to find the stairs shortly ahead.

 Hiking the Koko Crater Stairs